 The BGA and the Center on Wrongful Convictions won the Edward R. Murrow Award for the June 2011 investigation into the high cost of wrongful convictions.
 This was a groundbreaking series documenting the human and financial toll of alleged government and police misconduct that led to 85 people being wrongfully incarcerated for violent crimes they did not commit.

 The Better Government Association is a non-profit that is funded through donations.

 Analysis / Bias

-In review, the BGA uses minimal loaded language in their headlines and articles as evidenced by this: An American Suburb, 2018.
-All information in this article is sourced to credible media such as the Brooking’s Institute.
+In review, the BGA uses minimally loaded language in their headlines and articles, as evidenced by this: An American Suburb, 2018.
+All information in this article is sourced from credible media such as the Brookings Institute.
 In general, this source is highly factual in reporting and displays minimal bias.

 - None in the Last 5 years